dyslexicanaboko/simple-smtp-interceptor/README.md

 Microsoft developers or anyone willing to figure out how to set it up.
 This project is the bare minimum so that I could take it and go.
 I got it to the point where it would work to do just one thing and that is capture email.

 ### My UI is terrible
 I still have to update the UI - however you can bypass the UI and just hit the database instead.
 Or build your own UI that's way better than mine.
-The UI is built using a stock Angular 4 template so it is already outdated.
+The UI is built using a stock Angular 5 template so it is already outdated.
 I will worry more about this later (11/17/2018).

+#### 10/14/2019 Update
+I adjusted the stock UI to be a little more friendly to use.
+It's still hideous, but slightly more functional.

 # How do I get started?
 I tried making this as simple as possible, which also means this project isn't feature packed.